agetty — alternative Linux getty

 The same as \4 but for IPv6.

-Insert the baudrate of the current line.
+bInsert the baudrate of the current line.

-Insert the current date.
+dInsert the current date.

 Translate the human-readable name to an escape sequence and insert it (for example: \e{red}Alert text.\e{reset}).
 If the name argument is not specified, then insert \033.
 The currently supported names are: black, blink, blue, bold, brown, cyan, darkgray, gray, green, halfbright, lightblue, lightcyan, lightgray, lightgreen, lightmagenta, lightred, magenta, red, reset, reverse, yellow and white.
 All unknown names are silently ignored.

-Insert the system name (the name of the operating system).
+sInsert the system name (the name of the operating system).
 Same as 'uname −s'.
 See also the \S escape code.

-Insert the VARIABLE data from /etc/os-release
+Insert the VARIABLE data from /etc/os-release.
+If this file does

-not exist then fall back to /usr/lib/os-release
+not exist then fall back to /usr/lib/os-release.
+If the VARIABLE

 argument is not specified, then use PRETTY_NAME from